cloudevents/spec/primer.md

 telemetry transfers.

-Some widely used protocols have become de-facto standards emerging out of strong ecosystems of top-level multi-company consortia projects, such as Apache Kafka, and largely in parallel to the evolution of the aforementioned standards stacks.
+Some widely used protocols have become de-facto standards emerging out of strong ecosystems of top-level consortia of three or more companies, and some out of the strong ecosystems of projects released by a single company, and in either case largely in parallel to the evolution of the previously mentioned standards stacks.

 The CloudEvents effort shall not become a vehicle to even implicitly endorse or promote project- or product-proprietary protocols, because that would be counterproductive towards CloudEvents' original goals.

 For a protocol or encoding to qualify for a core CloudEvents event format or protocol binding, it must belong to either one of the following categories:

 - The protocol has a formal status as a standard with a widely-recognized multi-vendor protocol standardization body (e.g. W3C, IETF, OASIS, ISO)
 - The protocol has a "de-facto standard" status for its ecosystem category, which means it is used so widely that it is considered a standard for a